 Observers speculate about the viability of information sharing within IT-ISAC, while a similar group is already doing just that.
 The Financial Services-ISAC was formed in October 1999 for security-information sharing among financial industry companies.
 Security is something companies cannot ignore as the FBI estimates the average attack results in $400,000 in lost revenue.

-In fact, the FS-ISAC saved its members from denial-of-service attacks last February that crippled Yahoo and Amazon, among others, said Eugene Spafford, a computer science professor at Purdue University
+In fact, the FS-ISAC saved its members from denial-of-service attacks last February that crippled Yahoo and Amazon, among others, said Eugene Spafford, a computer science professor at Purdue University and director of the school's Center for Education and Research in Information and Assurance Security.

 "I think there is a trust issue among the companies.
 It needs to be built up before they start sharing information.
 If too much is being leaked, then they will cut off their sharing," Spafford said.